 - Security and regulations.
 In some spheres (like healthcare or banking), the data software products operate comes under stringent compliance rules, so your testing strategy should make allowance for such cases.

 - Flexibility.
-The testing strategy should have a considerable adaptability potential to be tailored at will as project requirements change or market conditions evolve.
+The testing strategy should have considerable adaptability potential to be tailored at will as project requirements change or market conditions evolve.

 The choice of the robust strategy is vital, but even the best strategy will do you no good if you can’t implement it properly.